IlianK/go-fuzzing-concurrency/README.md

 3) TestUnbufferedSendRecv
 4) TestUnbufferedLeakNoRecv
 5) TestUnbufferedRecvNoSend
 #?
+1 // Inputing number 1 selects the first test case
 ```

 #### Results
-In all cases a `/results` directory is created within the directory given as argument to the `run.sh`.
+In all cases a `/results` directory is created within the directory given as argument to the `run.py`.

 Each test case (e.g., `TestBufferedFillNoRead`) gets its own subfolder under `/results/`.
 Inside that, results for each fuzzing mode (e.g., `GFuzz`, `GoPie+`) are stored in separate subdirectories named after the mode.

 If you selected **option 1** (all tests, all modes) or **option 2** (one test, all modes), a `combined/` folder and a `comparison.csv` are generated inside the test's results folder.
 These allow comparing all modes for that test using defined metrics.

-For a full explanation of the metrics, see [`/Docs/Metrics.md`](Docs/Metrics.md).
+For a full explanation of the scripts, see [`/Docs/Scripts.md`](Docs/Scripts.md).

 **Example:**